Namoruno/RGB-Textbook/README.md

 </p>

 ### Purpose
 Red Green Blue describes the three state loop in which software is developed.
-As a hobbyist software developer, I've spent almost a decade honing the craft and reading many books on the subject, with the sub-genre is under-saturated I decided to create an entry level textbook.
+As a hobbyist software developer, I've spent almost a decade honing the craft and reading many books on the subject, with the entry-level books in Test Driven Development being heavily under-saturated, I decided to create my own textbook.
 The use of colors describes the mental imagery of the lowest loop in TDD, fail - suffice - refactor.

 ### Audience